University of Portsmouth gender pay gap figures

 We are determined to identify and remove any potential gender bias and to ensure that we have an inclusive culture that values all staff.

-I confirm that the data published in this report is accurate and satisfies the requirements of the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017.
+The data published in this report is accurate and satisfies the requirements of the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017.